Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning: Convex Fairness Constraints

-In Example \ref{ex:l1}, the feasible region for the fairness constrained problem forms a polyhedron (i.e., Prop. \ref{property:polyhedron}).
-Likewise, in Example \ref{ex:l2}, the set of $\beta$-fair rules form an ellipsoid (i.e., Prop. \ref{property:ellipsoidal}).
-Technically, both of these need mild regularity conditions (Appendices \ref{app:l1} and \ref{app:l2}): the kernel of a product of setting parameters must be empty.
-However, this should not be restrictive in real-world systems as under mild randomness, matrices are nonsingular with high probability.
+To connect these properties and our example fairness constraints more clearly, note that the feasible region for the fairness constrained problem of Example \ref{ex:l1} forms a polyhedron (i.e., Prop. \ref{property:polyhedron} with $M= \Pi_D(A_1^{-1}C^\top\Pi_1 - A_2^{-1}C^\top\Pi_2)$), see \Cref{app:l1}.
+Likewise, in Example \ref{ex:l2}, the set of $\beta$-fair rules form an ellipsoid (i.e., Prop. \ref{property:ellipsoidal} with $Q= M^\top M$), see \Cref{app:l2}.